 Thank you for visiting our website and considering us for your puppy purchase.
 Here are the details on our little doodles.

-As of January 2019, the cost of adopting one of our puppies is $3,000.00.
+The cost of adopting one of our puppies is $3,000.00.
 (Because we are in Oregon, you will not pay sales tax.)
-A non-refundable $500 deposit is required to reserve a puppy and this will be applied toward the purchase price.
+A non-refundable $500.00 deposit is required to reserve a puppy and this will be applied toward the purchase price.
 The balance is paid at delivery of puppy, which is at 8 weeks of age.

 Once you are placed on your desired litter’s reservation list, we will send you birth announcements when your litter arrives, as well as updates with pictures (and occasional videos on Facebook or Instagram) as your puppy grows.
 We want you to share in the process as you are “expecting”.
-We will hold an open house for puppy families to come and spend time with the litter at around five weeks of age (usually on a Saturday from 1 to 2:30 pm).
+We usually hold open houses once per month for puppy families to come and spend time with the litter at around 5 to 6 weeks of age (usually on a Saturday from 1 to 2:30 pm).

-When the puppies reach seven weeks, we will conduct Volhard Temperament Testing on each puppy individually.
+When the puppies reach seven weeks, we will conduct temperament testing on each puppy individually.
 We typically find that each and every puppy fully passes each of the testing below.
 The professionals that have evaluated our litters so far, have agreed!
 What may vary is energy level and that can be important in finding the right environment for a low or higher energy pup.

 1. Social Attraction – degree of social attraction to people, confidence or dependence.